Information-Theoretic Characterization of the Generalization Error for Iterative Semi-Supervised Learning: Experiments on Benchmark Datasets

-In Sections \ref{Sec:preliminaries} and \ref{Sec:main results}, we theoretically analyse the upper bound of generalization error across the iterations for iterative self-training and especially for the case of bGMM classification.
-In this section, we conduct experiments on real datasets to demonstrate that our theoretical results on the bGMM example can also reflect the training dynamics on complicated tasks.
+To further illustrate that our theory is indeed behind the empirical behaviour of the iterative self-training with pseudo-labelling, in this section, we conduct experiments on real-world benchmark datasets, which demonstrates that our theoretical results on the bGMM example can also reflect the training dynamics on more realistic real-world tasks.
+The code to reproduce all the experiments can be found at \url{https://github.com/HerianHe/GenErrorSSL_2022.git}.

+Recall that in the bGMM example, a higher standard deviation $\sigma$ represents a higher in-class variance, larger class-overlap, and consequently higher difficulty in classification.
+By a whitening argument, this also holds for bGMMs with non-isotropic covariance matrices.
+In our experiments on real-world data, we use the difficulty level of classification to mimic different in-class variances of bGMM.
+We pick two easy-to-distinguish class pairs (``automobile" and ``truck", ``horse'' and ``ship'') from the CIFAR-10 dataset \citep{krizhevsky2009learning} as an analogy to bGMM with small in-class variance, and one difficult-to-distinguish class pair (``cat'' and ``dog'') from the same dataset as an analogy to bGMM with large in-class variance.
+Furthermore, to extend the analogy to multi-class classification, we conduct experiments on the 10-class MNIST dataset to gain more intuition.

-We train deep neural networks via a iterative self-learning strategy (under the same setting as that for Corollary \ref{Coro:reuse labeldata gen bound}) to perform binary and multi-class classification tasks.
-In the first iteration, we only use the labelled data to optimize the deep neural network (DNN) and train the model for a relatively large number of epochs so that the training loss will converge to a small value and the model is initialized well.
-In the following iterations, we first sample a subset of unlabelled data from the whole set and generate pseudo-labels for them via the model trained in the previous iteration.
-Then, we update the model for a small number of epochs with both the labelled and pseudo-labelled data.
+We train deep neural networks (DNNs) via an iterative self-learning strategy (under the same setting as Figure \ref{Fig:system}) to perform binary and multi-class classification.
+In the first iteration, we only use a few labelled data examples to initialize the DNN with a sufficient number of epochs.
+In the subsequent iterations, we first sample a subset of unlabelled data and generate pseudo-labels for them via the model trained from the previous iteration.
+Then we update the model for a small number of epochs with both the labelled and pseudo-labelled data.